MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Assignment_Operators.md

 The assignment by modulus operator `%=` divides the value of a variable by the value on the right side of the operator.
 Then, the `%=` operator assigns the remainder (known as the modulus) to the variable.
 You can use this operator only when a variable contains a single numeric value.
-You cannot use this operator when a variable contains a string variable or an array.
+You can't use this operator when a variable contains a string variable or an array.

 The `%=` operator combines two operations.
 First, it divides and determines the